20 Surprisingly Cheap Eats from Whole Foods

 Organic Almond Butter

 If you're looking for the cheapest, most effective weight loss supplement around, look no further than the freezer aisle at Whole Foods.
-A 12-ounce bag of frozen blueberries—which are the ideal addition to weight loss smoothies—costs a were $2.99.
+A 12-ounce bag of frozen blueberries—which are the ideal addition to weight loss smoothies—costs $3.49.
 The cold, tasty fruit is packed with polyphenols, powerful natural chemicals that can help you lose weight–and even stop fat from forming.
 In one study, researchers found that feeding mice three daily servings of berries decreased the formation of fat cells by up to 73 percent!